profsmith89/ctps/_sources/chap06.md

 Pixels come in different ranges of colors.
 Our script asked the `Image` library for pixels that can be colored with one of 256 different shades of gray, where `0` represents pure black and `255` pure white.
 This is what the first parameter, called the *mode*, to the `Image.new` call specifies when passed with the string value `'L'`.
 In an exercise, you will change this mode to `'RGB'` so that you can build pictures with a rainbow of colors.
 In RGB mode, the number `0` still represents pure black, but we now have more than 16.7 million colors between the color black and the color white (16,777,216 colors in total to be exact).
 As a last example, we might have specified the mode  `'1'`, which encodes pure black as the number `0` and pure white as the number `1`.
 In this mode, you have only two colors in your pallet.

+## Bits

-**Bits.** Each of these modes has two things in common: `0` represents black; and the total number of colors between black and white, inclusive, is a power of 2.
+Each of these modes has two things in common: `0` represents black; and the total number of colors between black and white, inclusive, is a power of 2.
 This makes the encoding for white to be $2^{numberOfEncodingBits} - 1$ in each of these modes.

 A *bit* is the most elemental unit of storage in our computing systems.
 It represents a single digit in a base-2 numbering system, also called *binary* numbers.
 With a single bit, the value of this binary number is either `0` or `1`.
 The value `2` (base 10) is encoded as `10` (base 2), following the same reasoning we used when we discussed base-10 and base-16 numbering.